seapoe1809/Health_server/README.md

 **Darnahi's Vision:**
 =================

-This tool wants to be your personal health intelligent recordkeeper.
-It aims to be built around AI core.
  Imagine visiting a doctor 5 years ago.
-Now imagine if you still have the record if you look for it.
-Darnahi will allow you to store it, index it and use it to generate personal health insights.
+Now try to go locate it.
+If you still have the record, kudos!!
+For the rest, Darnahi will allow you to store it, index it and use it to generate personal health insights.
-Furthermore a local running LLM will be able to understand your personal health information while being private and secure.
-For example you'll be able to ask Darnabot any health questions you have, and it will provide answers specifically based on your own health details.
-It's like having a knowledgeable health assistant available whenever you need, but the assitant is actually intelligent , local giving you personalized suggestions while protecting your privacy.
+🌟 **Meet Darnahi: Your Personal Health Recordkeeper!** 🌟

+Imagine having your health records from 5 years ago at your fingertips! 🗂️ Darnahi is powered by AI, allowing you to **store, index,** and **generate insights** about your health.

+🤖 **Ask Darnabot!** Your local AI assistant understands your unique health info while keeping it **private and secure.** Get personalized answers to your health questions anytime you need!

-CAUTION: This tool is not a replacement for a Doctor.
-For medical advice, please consult with a Healthcare professional.
-Darnahi only aims to provide Health suggestions/information which might not be evidence based and is at risk of hallucinations.
-Early stage, under development and isnt secure.
-Please take all steps to safeguard your data.
+🔒 **Note:** Darnahi is not a substitute for a doctor.
+Always consult a healthcare professional for medical advice.
+Darnahi provides health suggestions that may not be evidence-based and is still in development.
+Please safeguard your data! 🛡️

 **Key words:**